Harapaki Header

 Our other wind farms

 It gets pretty blustery in New Zealand – which is good news for us wind farmers.
-We have five wind farms spread from Waikato to Southland, plus the iconic, solitary wind turbine in Brooklyn, Wellington.
+We have six wind farms spread from Waikato to Southland, plus the iconic, solitary wind turbine in Brooklyn, Wellington.
 We’ve also designed and built a wind farm at Ross Island in Antarctica that provides power to Scott Base and McMurdo research stations.

 Education Resources